fstagni/2025_miniWS_main/slides.md

 # DiracX Web API

 <AdmonitionType type='caution' >
-What is on the right is the certification Web API, loaded live.
+What is on the right is the certification Web API (VOs: `dteam` and `gridpp`), loaded live.
 Use with caution!
 </AdmonitionType>

 DIRAC Web APIs with <devicon-fastapi-wordmark class="text-7xl align-middle inline-block mx-0"></devicon-fastapi-wordmark>